h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Apr 30: Ukrainian USVs attacked Russian ships guarding the Kerch Bridge.
 A Pr.12200 Sobol Class FSB patrol boat and Pr.21980 Grachonok class anti-sabotage boat were damaged.

-May 3: Ukrainian UAV hit a Pr.22800 Karakurt Class corvette during a strike on oil facilities at Primorsk, Baltic.
+May 3: Ukrainian UAV hit a Pr.22800 Karakurt Class corvette, likely Amur (803), during a strike on oil facilities at Primorsk, Baltic.

 May 3: Two Russian linked tankers hit by Ukrainian USVs outside Novorossiysk.

+May 5: Ukrainian OWA-UAVs hit 3 Russian Pr.05060 assault boats and a support vessel duriong raids on Northern Crimea.

+May 5: Russian Navy uncrewed surface vessel (USV) destroyed by Ukrainian FPV drone off Odesa coast.

+May 7: Ukrainian OWA-UAVs hit Russian Navy Pr.22800 Karakurt Class corvette in Kaspiysk on the Caspian Sea.

 ...To be continued.